SRM-OSC/SDL2-GettingStarted/README.md

 $ git push origin sameBranchName
 ```

-##### Now, if you’re ready to make a pull request in order to merge your branch's code with Master, head over to GitHub:
+##### Now, if youâ€™re ready to make a pull request in order to merge your branch's code with Master, head over to GitHub:

 * _Your Organization >> Branches >> Your Branch >> Compare & Pull Request_
 * _YOUR PULL REQUEST NEEDS AT LEAST 1 APPROVAL IN ORDER TO MERGE_